Ghost-Recon131/FP-a2-s3843790/README.md

    details into the SQLite database.

 4. ResetPasswordController: Matches a user's inputs against the database then updates their password if the provided inputs are correct.
-Then passes new password to ResetPasswordController2.

-5. ResetPasswordController2: Displays the new password to the user.
+It will then show the new password to the user.

 ## Controllers - Admin
 1. AdminHomeController: Not yet implemented